Pinjara (film): Synopsis

 Here fate takes a twist.
 In court, while telling the truth to the judge, a shocked Chandrakala loses her voice.
 Mastar is asked about his stance on the case, and to defend himself.
 He confesses to the crime and pleads that it is a ghastly act done by him and requests the court to give him the harshest punishment.
 The court sentences him to death.
 On the announcement of a death sentence, Chandrakala, in deep shock, loses consciousness and dies on the spot.
 Mastar sees Chandrakala dead and believes she died before him so they can meet on the other side.
 Mastar is shown being taken to jail and presumably his punishment is carried out.

 Pinjara is the tragic love story of a school teacher and a dancer.
 The title Pinjara, meaning 'the cage', is a metaphor for life.
 The dancer dies as she feels guilty about what she has brought Guruji down to, and for not saving him.
 The teacher chooses to die under mistaken identity, to keep the morals and values of Guruji in the minds of the villagers intact, rather than living as a man who has lost respect in his own eyes.
-How the death couple's death frees them from their 'cages' of guilt, is the crux of the story.
+How the dead couple's death frees them from their 'cages' of guilt, is the crux of the story.